OnurUCA/OnurUCA/README.md

-Hi 👋, I'm associate professor Dr. Onur Uca, A passionate researcher from Turkey.
+Hi 👋,

-🔭 I’m currently working at [Mersin University](http://apbs.mersin.edu.tr/onuruca) as an associate professor.
+🔭 I’m currently working at [Mersin University](http://apbs.mersin.edu.tr/onuruca) as an associate professor at Sociology department